shapeoko/Docs/content/electronics.md

 ![image of required components](tPictures/so_e_steppermotors_wired_4.jpg)

 Next, connect the grey wires from the terminal blocks to the stepper motors.
-Make all of the connection initially in the same order.
-Later, when configuring the machine, it may be necessary to swap wires around so as to achieve the desired rotational direction.
+Make all of the connections initially in the same order.
+Later, when configuring the machine, it may be necessary to swap wires around so as to achieve the desired direction of rotation.

 ![image of required components](tPictures/so_e_steppermotors_ar_4.jpg) Please note the gShield takes two different sizes of screwdriver.
 1/8" for the screws in the blue power connector, 3/32" for the screws in the green stepper motor connectors.